hickeng/financial/README.md

 * [spreadsheet for ESPP & RSU basis and realized gain cacluations](https://github.com/hickeng/financial/raw/main/VMW%20to%20AVGO%20-%20ESPP%20&%20RSU%20worksheet.xlsx)
   * I **STRONGLY** recommend that if you need to add rows to RSUs you append at the bottom of the data grid instead of preserving date ordering.
 This is so that it's easy to copy/paste into the reference sheet when it's updated, then reappend your custom rows at the end.
+* [IRS Form 8949](https://www.irs.gov/pub/irs-pdf/f8949.pdf) - this is what we need to file with taxes.
+See #1 for generation of values.

 ## On "Upgrades"